 - BPA Free containers, milk bags that are specifically designed for storing breastmilk, such as Lansinoh® Breastmilk Storage Bags.

 Other storages tips:

 - Containers or bags should not be filled to the top - leave at least one inch of space to allow the milk to expand as it freezes.

-- Disposable bottle liners are not recommended for storing breastmilk because the risk of contamination is greater.
+- Disposable bottle liners are not recommended for safe breastmilk storage because the risk of contamination is greater.
 These types of bags can be less durable and can tend to leak – you certainly don’t want to inadvertently lose any precious breastmilk!